groundhoggwp/groundhogg/README.txt

 You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.groundhogg.io/pricing/).

 == Changelog ==

+= 2.6.3.10 (2022-08-10) =
+* FIXED "Does not start with/Does not end with" comparisons not working in search filters
+* FIXED Future date range comparison not setting minimum date bound in search filters

 = 2.6.3.9 (2022-08-09) =
 * TWEAKED Add as file mapping for form integrations now supports array of multiple files